get the ebook

 Expectation #1: AI Isn’t Taking All the Jobs

 First up: artificial intelligence.
-Yes, it’s everywhere.
-But AI isn’t replacing human health writers anytime soon.
+Maybe you're wondering "is AI replacing health writers?"
+The answer is a resounding NO. Yes, AI is everywhere.
+But it isn’t replacing human health writers anytime soon.

 Clients still need critical thinking, clinical knowledge, and human empathy in their content—especially when communicating with patients.
 If you can combine your healthcare background with storytelling and accurate writing, you’re offering something AI simply can’t replicate.